facebook/react-native/docs/Debugging.md

     }
 ```

-4. Open the android project in Android Studio and resolve all dependency issue.
-(Hover over the red marked lines and play around with the IDE so that it import all the correct library for you!)
+4. Open the project in Android Studio and resolve any dependency issues.
+The IDE should guide you through this steps after hovering your pointer over the red lines.

-5. Run  ```react-native run-android ```
+5. Run `react-native run-android`.

-6. In a new chrome tab, open : ```chrome://inspect```, click on 'Inspect device' (the one followed by "Powered by Stetho")
+6. In a new Chrome tab, open: `chrome://inspect`, then click on the 'Inspect device' item next to "Powered by Stetho".

 ## Debugging native code